automerge/automerge-classic/INTERNALS.md

 ------------------------------------

 **NB.
-This section describes the format used by the currently released version of Automerge (on the `master` branch).
+This section describes the format used by the currently released version of Automerge (on the `main` branch).
 A new format is in development on the `performance` branch).**

 Every change is a JSON object with five properties: